Luke 4:22-44. Jesus was rejected as a prophet in his own hometown. Going forward, Jesus cast out an Unclean Spirit and healed many.

 In 1 Samuel 13 the real trouble began, Saul offered an unlawful sacrifice, so God would no longer fight for them, Saul’s kingship would be taken away and God would choose a king after his own heart.
 The weapons for the army were taken away from the Israelites and the Philistines took control of the iron trade.

 1 Samuel 14.
 Jonathan Defeated the Philistines.
-Saul’s made an oath that no one was allowed to eat until nightfall.
-Jonathan didn’t know that, so he ate, and Saul wanted to put Jonathan to death but his men refused the King’s order, and thus Jonathan’s life was spared.
+King Saul made an oath that no one was allowed to eat until nightfall.
+Jonathan didn’t know that, so he ate, and Saul wanted to put Jonathan to death, but his men refused the King’s order, and thus Jonathan’s life was spared.

 Mark 15:21-47.
 The Crucifixion of Jesus the King took place.
 Read it carefully.
 Jesus Died, spiked on the cross, and at the same time the Temple veil was rent in two, from top to bottom, opening up for us full access to God himself.
 Jesus died, and Joseph of Arimathea asked for his body and buried him in a tomb cut out in a rock.